skychil/kombol/README.md

 <summary>1 Finger vs 2 Finger Combos</summary>

   Vertical Combos (like @#$%) and Horizontal Index Finger Combos (!?) use 1 finger to activate
-  * You can think of the combo as another key in the space between the keys
+  * You can think of these combos as another key in the space between two keys
   * These combos are fast and ergonomic because they are close to the home row
   * Accidental activation of 1 finger combos is rare

   All other Combos use 2 fingers to activate
-  * The ergonomics of 2 finger combos depends on your hand shape when pressing them
-    * Put your most frequent symbols in the most comfortable/fast combos
+  * Press both keys together, like stenography/plover
   * Accidental activation of 2 finger combos may occur at high typing speeds
     * Reducing COMBO_TERM helps to minimize accidental activations
       * Set COMBO_TERM as low as possible while still allowing consistent activation of combos
-      * A per combo COMBO_TERM setting would be ideal, but QMK does not yet support it
+      * A per-combo COMBO_TERM setting would be ideal, but QMK does not yet support it
-      * If accidental activation still occurs, remove the problem combos from your layout
+      * If accidental activation still occurs, remove those combos from your layout

 </details>